 Services & Information / Collaborative Courts

-There are currently 21 Veterans' Courts operating in California.
-The program was created in response to thousands of mentally ill and addicted veterans going through lifetime cycles of crime, arrest, court proceedings, incarceration, release and more crime.
+Veterans' Treatment Court (VTC) was created in response to thousands of mentally ill and addicted veterans going through lifetime cycles of crime, arrest, court proceedings, incarceration, release and more crime.
 With approximately 2 million veterans returning home, it is likely many will end up in the criminal justice system.

 The Sacramento County VTC is a culmination of a two year collaborative organizing and planning effort between the District Attorney's Office, the Sacramento Superior Court,the Public Defender's Office, the Probation Department, the Sacramento County Veteran's Service Office, and the California Veterans Legal Task Force.